 Bachelor of Commerce (Marketing and Management), Murdoch (1994)

 High Court of Australia (2007)

-Prior to pursuing a career in the law, Anne worked for approximately 4-5 years as an advisor to various State Government Ministers including three Ministers for Local Government and Regional Development, one Minister for Planning and Infrastructure and one Minister for Housing and Works.
+Prior to pursuing a career in the law, Anne worked for 4-5 years as an advisor to various State Government Ministers including three Ministers for Local Government and Regional Development, a Minister for Planning and Infrastructure and a Minister for Housing and Works.
 Anne’s experience includes working within State Government in the instructing and drafting process for legislation.
+Anne’s experience includes:

 - Statutory interpretation – regularly provides statutory interpretation advice whether it be in written form or in court.
 Mocilac v City of Fremantle WASC 56 is an appeal which confirmed Kott Gunning’s previously unconfirmed statutory interpretation of the Planning and Development Act 2005 and the Criminal Procedure Act 2004.

 - Building and construction law – routinely appears in the courts in relation to Building Act 2011 prosecutions/appeals and has presented a number of training seminars to the Australian Institute of Building Surveyors.

 - Planning and development law – routinely appears in the courts in relation to Planning and Development Act 2005 prosecutions and appeals.
 Presents regularly to the Local Government Compliance Officers Associations on the Planning and Development Act 2005 enforcement options and the legal and practical issues with using those options.